 unique identifier of the system

-server

-application process running in a metering equipment

-slave

-station responding to requests of a master station

-Note 1 to entry: A meter is normally a slave station.
+unconfirmed GBT procedure

+procedure in which the sender sends and the recipient receives a single stream of GBT APDUs, the recipient does not acknowledge the blocks received and does not attempt to recover any blocks lost

+Note to entry: This is used to carry unconfirmed service requests from the client to the server or unsolicited service requests from the server to the client.

 unilateral authentication

 entity authentication which provides one entity with assurance of the other's identity but not vice versa

-Note 1 to entry: The DLMS/COSEM LLS authentication mechanism provides unilateral authentication.
+Note 1 to entry: The DLMS®/COSEM LLS authentication mechanism provides unilateral authentication.

 [SOURCE: ISO/IEC 9798-1:2010, 3.39]